Marco-Congedo/Diagonalizations.jl/docs/src/index.md

 ### Quick Start

-Copy and execute the examples .jl units provided in the [examples](https://github.com/Marco-Congedo/Diagonalizations.jl/tree/master/examples) folder.
+Copy and execute the examples .jl units provided in the [examples](https://github.com/Marco-Congedo/Diagonalizations.jl/tree/master/examples) folder or walk throught the documentation and run the examples you will find there.

 ### Reviewers